reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 export default App;
 ```

 We have defined `uploadToServer` method to upload the CSV file.
-Then we have defined React hooks to set the values for various actions.
+Then we defined React hooks to set the values for various actions.
 Finally, we have defined the UI component to  display upload, submit button and progress bar to display the actions related to upload.
-At the end, once, the file is uploaded successfully, it will display a success or error message.
+In the end, once, the file is uploaded successfully, it will display a success or error message.

 Next, we need to define a component to display the retrieved employee data as a table.
 So, first, we will define a table component: